-The more you can get out of your head and into to-dos, the more you set your new hire up for success.
+The more you can get out of your head and into lists, the more you set your new hire up for success.
 They don’t know what they don’t know.

 Plus, thinking about processes might help you streamline your standard operating procedures and find redundancies that you can cut out.